Javed Butler: Career

 Butler began as an instructor of medicine at Yale University (1994–1995) and later served as assistant professor at Vanderbilt University (1999–2006), where he was medical director of both the Heart Transplant and heart-lung transplant programs.
 In 2007, he joined Emory University as a full professor of medicine and director of the Heart Failure Research Program.

 At Stony Brook University, Butler served as Director of Cardiovascular Medicine and co-director of the Heart Institute (2014–2017), where he held the Charles A. Gargano Chair in Cardiology.
 From 2018 to 2022, he chaired the Department of Medicine at the University of Mississippi Medical Center, where he was also a professor of Physiology and Biophysics and held the Patrick H. Lehan Chair in Cardiovascular Research.

 Butler has combined clinical work with research, education, and leadership, directing heart failure and transplant programs at Vanderbilt and Tennessee Valley Healthcare systems.
 He served as Deputy Chief Science Officer for the American Heart Association (AHA) from 2009 to 2016.

 He has chaired committees for the Heart Failure Society of America and the American College of Cardiology, and represented the U.S. on the European Society of Cardiology Heart Failure Guidelines panel.
 Butler is a Fellow of the AHA, ACC, HFSA, and ESC.

 Butler chairs the U.S. Food and Drug Administration's Cardio-Renal Advisory Committee, co-chairs the NIH-funded HeartShare study on heart failure progression, and serves as principal investigator for several international cardiovascular trials.
 He is ranked as one of the top cardiovascular experts globally.

 Research

 Butler is a heart failure expert, with research spanning prevention to advanced therapies, including cardiac transplantation and ventricular assist devices.
+He has published more than 1,500 peer-reviewed publications.

 He has led or participated in over 100 clinical trials, developed the Atlanta Cardiomyopathy Consortium, and helped establish the NIH-funded Heart Failure Network at Emory University.

-Butler is an associate editor for the European Heart Journal, section editor for the Journal of the American College of Cardiology: Heart Failure, guest editor for the European Journal of Heart Failure, and serves on the editorial board of Circulation.
+Butler is a senior consulting editor for the Journal of the American College of Cardiology associate editor for the European Heart Journal section editor for the Journal of the American College of Cardiology: Heart Failure guest editor for the European Journal of Heart Failure, and serves on the editorial board of Circulation.
 He has also peer-reviewed for journals, including the New England Journal of Medicine, Journal of the American Medical Association (JAMA), and Lancet.